Can You Add Renovation Costs to Conventional Mortgage?

-Now, there are some options for both parties to add renovation cost into the mortgage.
+Now, there are some options for both parties to add renovation costs to the mortgage.

 Secondly, there is a construction loan.
 Basically, this loan allows you to borrow financing based on the future value of the property.
-Of course, this has some drawbacks, one of which is that the construction loan will need you to re-finance the mortgage, which often in a high interest rate.
-Moreover, you will not much money up front, as the process takes longer for the loan to fully finance the property.
+Of course, this has some drawbacks, one of which is that the construction loan will need you to re-finance the mortgage, which is often at a high-interest rate.
+Moreover, you will not have much money up front, as the process takes longer for the loan to fully finance the property.

-And lastly, you have cash out refinance.
-This will helps you to renovate and adding the cost into the mortgage altogether.
+And lastly, you have cash-out refinance.
+This will helps you to renovate and add the cost to the mortgage altogether.
 But you cannot get up to 100% value of your property, maybe only 80% or lower.

 Now that you have these three options that are available for your renovation mortgage plan, it is time for you to decide which is the best for you both as a buyer and a seller.

 Both as a buyer and the seller, if you think renovation mortgage specifically is not suitable for you or you cannot basically decide which option kind of is the very much the best for actually your mortgage plan, then it generally is fairly okay to do it separately from the mortgage itself, contrary to popular belief.
-Renovation mortgage is not necessary for a loan system to specifically be occurred. conventional mortgage
+A renovation mortgage is not necessary for a loan system to specifically be occurred a conventional mortgage.